gwcoffey/gwcoffey.com/hugo/content/booklist/2022-10-10-wicked-years/index.md

 ---
 title: The Wicked Years
 date: 2022-10-10
-summary: 'A novel by Gregory Maguire'
+summary: I missed this universe, so I re-read the whole series back to back by way of the audiobooks…
 ---

 {{< booklist/book
+title="Wicked"
-title="Wicked: The Life and Times of the Wicked Witch of the West" author="Gregory Maguire" cover="wicked-cover.jpg" format="Audio" >}}
+subtitle="The Life and Times of the Wicked Witch of the West" author="Gregory Maguire" cover="wicked-cover.jpg" format="Audio" >}}